VeryGoodOpenSource/dart_frog/docs/docs/deploy/google-cloud-run.md

 - Upload the code in the `/build` directory
 - Build the Docker image in [Cloud Build](https://cloud.google.com/build) and upload it to [Artifact Registry](https://cloud.google.com/artifact-registry)
 - Deploy the image to the specified Cloud Run service

+There is an ongoing [issue](https://github.com/google/gvisor/issues/7331) that is preventing Dart Unix Sockets from working correctly in the gen1 version of the Cloud Run environment.
+In that case, it is recommended to deploy to gen2 by adding `--execution-environment=gen2`

 3. Congratulations! 🎉 You have successfully built and deployed your API to Cloud Run.
 You can now access your API at the Service URL that is printed in the last line of output.